-When Rory McIlroy won his third and fourth Major championship in 2014 the future looked golden.
+When Rory McIlroy won his third and fourth Major championships seven years ago the future looked golden.

-He'd opened his account in golf's most precious events with victory in the US Open in 2011, and added a win at the PGA Championship in 2012.
+He'd opened his account in golf's most precious events three years earlier with victory in the US Open and had added a dominant win at the PGA Championship in 2012.

-Then back-to-back triumphs in the British Open and PGA Championship had followed two years later.
+When he completed back-to-back triumphs in the British Open and PGA Championship in 2014 little seemed to stand in his way.

 A first Green Jacket and a career Grand Slam appeared to be a formality.

-But it's not quite so simple.
-In reality, those two quests have proved problematic.
+But life is rarely quite so straightforward and, in reality, those two quests have proved problematic.

 Here's Planet Sport's year-by-year reminder of McIlroy's increasingly frustrating experiences in the tournaments which define any world class golfer's career.